U.N. rights forum agrees Houla investigation

 It called for an existing U.N. team of rights investigators, led by Brazilian Paulo Pinheiro, to conduct an independent special inquiry into Houla and "identify those who appear responsible for these atrocities and to preserve the evidence of crimes for possible future criminal prosecutions".

-"We're very pleased with the significant majority in favour of this resolution, particularly because it was a strong condemnatory text," U.S. ambassador Eileen Chamberlain Donahoe told Reuters Television.
+"We're very pleased with the significant majority in favor of this resolution, particularly because it was a strong condemnatory text," U.S. ambassador Eileen Chamberlain Donahoe told Reuters Television.

 But Syria's delegation accused "terrorists" of carrying out the killings - its term for anti-government rebels - and rejected the text as politically motivated interference.
 It said its own investigation was under way.